Dearness Allowance (DA) - Definition, Types & DA Calculation

 The Pay Commission set up by the central government of India calculates this percentage and is revised regularly.
 These revisions are also applied to pensioners.
 While there are no tax exemptions for a dearness allowance, they do exist for health insurance plans.

 Tata AIG also provides critical illness insurance plans for the benefit of securing you against the impact of critical illnesses.
-So government employees with chronic conditions can take advantage of the financial aid they get from both a health insurance plan and a dearness allowance.
+So, government employees with chronic conditions can take advantage of the financial aid they get from both a medical insurance plan and a dearness allowance.

 Disclaimer / TnC